msemtd/CheeseBoard_Software/README.md

 * Mainstream Linux distributions (e.g. Fedora 27) tend to come with the driver pre-installed
 * Sourcecode for the drive can be downloaded from [the Silican Labs website](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) if required
 * When the driver is installed and the NodeMCU is connected to the computer, your system should create a device node with the path */dev/ttyUSB* with a numerical suffix.
 The suffix starts at 0 and increments for each serial USB device connected, for example */dev/ttyUSB0*, */dev/ttyUSB1* and so on - this is the value of the port setting to be used in the Ardino IDE when uploading
 * Note: You must have read/write permissions for the device node in order to communicte with the NodeMCU.
 This may require your user to be added to an auxillary group.
-For example, on Fedora, the /dev/ttyUSB nodes have the group permission set to *dialout*, so you should ensure you user is in that group.
-After adding your user to the group, you may need to log in for the new setting to take effect.
+For example, on Fedora, the /dev/ttyUSB nodes have the group permission set to *dialout*, so you should ensure your user is in that group.
+After adding your user to the group, you may need to log in for the new setting to take effect

 #### Mac OSX